GaneshKumarRaja/CurrencyAndroidd/README.md

-MVVM Design patten\n
+MVVM Design pattern
-Dagger2 for DI\n
+Dagger2 for DI
-Kotlin \n
+Kotlin
-Retrofit and Rxjava for the API call\n
+Retrofit and Rxjava for the API call
-RecyclerView \n
+RecyclerView
-Mockito for Unit testing\n
+Mockito for Unit testing